Skip to main content

 CHRNA5, OPRM1

-There are several genes associated with smoking, nicotine dependence, and lung cancer but among them the variant of CHRNA5 is the most prominent candidate.
-The process is identified as nicotine-stimulated dopamine release in the striatum (a cluster of neurons in the subcortical basal ganglia of the forebrain), a region vital to the development of substance dependence but also reward learning center.
-Combined, people with this particular variant are more likely to overcome casual and environmental intake of nicotine and become heavy addicted to smoking.
-Similarly, OPRM1 gene has been associated with subjective response to alcohol with heavy drinkers.
-The 'G variant' of this gene may lead to a greater susceptibility not only to addiction to alcohol but also to a variations in pain sensitivity and addiction to opioid substances.
+There are several genes associated with smoking, nicotine dependence, and lung cancer, but among them the variant of CHRNA5 is the most prominent candidate.
+The process is identified as nicotine-stimulated dopamine release in the striatum (a cluster of neurons in the subcortical basal ganglia of the forebrain), a region vital to the development of substance dependence but also a reward learning center.
+Combined, people with this particular variant are more likely to overcome casual and environmental intake of nicotine and become heavily addicted to smoking.
+Similarly, the OPRM1 gene has been associated with subjective responses to alcohol with heavy drinkers.
+The 'G variant' of this gene may lead to a greater susceptibility not only to addiction to alcohol but also to variations in pain sensitivity and addiction to opioid substances.

 Refs: